First published: June.14.2018

 My father had cool binoculars and was showing each one of us the new Nuclear Power Plant and was explaining that Shah has established it for a great cause.

-He said that the Nuclear Power Plant would easily filter the Persian Gulf’s water and that would be amazing for farming.
+He said that the Nuclear Power Plant would easily filter the Persian Gulf’s water some day in the future, and that would be amazing for farming.

 Iran would be green and independent in many farming products.
 We also looked at the beautiful seagulls flying over the fantastic dark blue water which made the scene unforgettable.